To lose weight, you need to eat fewer calories than you burn.

 Filling half your plate with vegetables is an excellent way to increase your vegetable intake while cutting back on higher-calorie foods.

-In fact, one study found that eating soup before a main meal could reduce the total amount of calories you eat by as much as 20% (27).
+In fact, one study observed that eating soup before a main meal could reduce the total number of calories you eat by as much as 20% ().

 If you're prone to eating in a rush, try putting your knife and fork down between mouthfuls or counting the number of times you chew your food.

-Sometimes even healthy, low-calorie meal choices such as salads can be deceptively high in calories.
+Sometimes even healthy, low-calorie meals like salads can be deceptively high in calories.

 This is especially true when a salad comes with a large amount of high-calorie dressing poured over it.

-If you like a dressing on your salad, order it on the side so you can control the amount you're using.
+If you like a dressing on your salad, order it on the side so you can control how much you're using.

-This is one problem people face at "all-you-can-eat" buffets, where it is easy to eat far more than you intended.
+This is one problem people face at all-you-can-eat buffets, at which it’s easy to eat far more than you intended.

-The environment plays a huge role in how much people eat from day to day.
+Your environment plays a huge role in how much you eat from day to day.

-In fact, one recent review found people who were distracted while eating consumed 30% more snacks than those who were mindful about their meal (31).
+In fact, one recent review found that people who were distracted while eating consumed 30% more snacks than those who were mindful about their meal ().

-Unhealthy distractions while you're eating include watching TV, reading a book, using your mobile phone or sitting at your computer.
+Unhealthy distractions include watching TV, reading a book, using your mobile phone, or sitting at your computer while eating.